DW0RKiN/M4_FORTH/README.md

 ## Branching

 Branching internally creates new names for the label.
 This is a simple increase in numbers for `else100` and `endif100`.
 Numbers start with three digits for better alignment.
-At the end of the branch, it is determined whether the "else" part has been used. `if` always jumps on `else1..`.
+At the end of the branch, it is determined whether the `else` part has been used. `if` always jumps on `else1..`.
 If `else1..` was not used it should stack the value with `endif1..`. `endif1..` always exists for potential use to jump out of a branch.`

 ## Loops